 As long as indirect exchange exists, money will prevail, even as specific forms of it do not.
-A long time ago, economists figured out that to function properly and retain its value, a currency must have the following four characteristics:
+A long time ago, economists figured out that to function properly and retain its value, a currency must have the following characteristics:

 Most modern economies rose to prominence on commodity money.
 Commodity money is directly backed by a physical commodity, such as gold or silver.
 This gives the currency intrinsic value.
 Precious metals became the obvious choice because they are portable, divisible, scarce, and credible.

 In the 50 years leading up to WWI, the entire Western world functioned on an international gold standard.
 All national currencies were tied to gold at a fixed exchange rate, which facilitated international trade and ushered in the first great age of globalization.
 Everything fell apart during WWI, as Western nations abandoned the gold standard to pay for guns, bombs, and demolished infrastructure.

 Fiat currency is a form of money that is declared legal tender and backed by the full faith and credit of a government, but not by a physical commodity.
 Fiat currencies derive their value from the monetary policy rather than the intrinsic value of gold or silver.

 In the United States, the full fiat transition did not occur until 1971.
 Throughout the late 1960s, the United States spent heavily to pay for Vietnam War debts and government programs under Lyndon B. Johnson’s “Great Society.”
 Fiscal spending drastically increased the supply of US dollars to US gold reserves.
 Other nations began to question the dollar’s credibility and redeem their dollar reserves for gold.
 President Richard Nixon officially ended the dollar’s convertibility on August 15th, 1971 to stop the depletion of US gold reserves.